bromidr/bromidr.github.io/_posts/2019-10-18-the-seed-of-anger.md

-> You have come to Jesus, the one who mediates the new covenant between God and people, and to the sprinkled blood, which speaks of forgiveness instead of crying out for vengeance like the blood of Abel.
-(Hebrews 12:24 NLT)
+> You have come to Jesus, the one who mediates the new covenant between God and people, and to the sprinkled blood, which speaks of forgiveness instead of crying out for vengeance like the blood of Abel. <cite>Hebrews 12:24 NLT</cite>

 Near the beginning of this post I rhetorically asked if it would be ironic if your anger at a person led you yourself to sin.
 The answer, of course, is yes.